cropsinsilico/yggdrasil/docs/source/ode.rst

 Equations File
 --------------

 For convenience, equations can also be read from a separate file.
 For example, the YAML below specifies a file called ``equations.txt`` in the same directory as the YAML that contains the ODE equations.
 An additional ``encoding`` parameter can also be set to control the encoding used when reading the equations from the file.
+Currently, equation files are expected to be text files with one equation per line.

 .. include:: examples/ode6_yml.rst